DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-TheDagger24/README.md

 dismathportfolio-TheDagger24 created by Classroom for GitHub

 #Week1
+- Introduction to Dismath.
+It was cool at first.
+- Thinking critically is mandatory for the course in order to pass it by the end of the term.
 - Truth tables were introduced to us.
 It is an important tool for the course itself.
 - I also learned that we don`t need calculator in the subject unlike our other subjects.
 - The "Knights and Knaves" problem was discussed.